 The entire cache is deleted in one go when the garbage collector runs; it doesn’t only delete enough data to bring the total size down to 90 % of the available size.
 Pinned resources is never deleted by the garbage collector.

 A node used for web browsing by a single user is unlikely to exceed the maximum storage every hour, and with garbage collection enabled cached resources can remain for hours, days, or weeks depending on usage.
-A popular public gateway node will likely be purged more often than a node used by a single user.
+A popular public gateway node will probably be purged more often than a node used by a single user.
 Public gateways may use their own garbage collection handling, however.

 ipfs-go version 0.4.4 () and older had an arbitrary limiter of allowing the garbage collector to run for only one minute per gigabyte of remaining cache space after reaching 90 % of the allowed cache time.
 This would delete an indeterminate amount of data in the allowed time, and may not have been enough to get the cache below the

 StorageGCWatermark.
 This method was removed in version 0.4.5 and no other attempts at limiting the cache purging behavior have been seen in ipfs-go master since this method was removed.

 There’s definitely room for improvement in IPFS’ cache handling.
 Nodes shouldn’t delete their entire cache when they exceed one byte of the configured storage allowance, but rather start purging content more intelligently.
 E.g. it could delete some of the oldest and least frequently accessed content in the cache first.
 It could potentially query the network and delete the most widely distributed resource as determined by the number of nodes sharing that resource.
 Even randomly deleting resources until sufficient storage space had been freed would be an improvement.